 - Emotional reasoning.
 You assume that your negative feelings reflect reality: Feeling bad about your job means “I’m doing badly and will probably get fired.”

 - Comparative thinking.
 You measure yourself against others and feel inferior, even though the comparison may be unrealistic.

-Once you learn to recognize these distorted thoughts, you’ll be able to replace them with realistic thinking.
+Learning to recognize these distorted thoughts helps you to replace them with realistic thinking.

 “Understanding how you think is an effective start to making changes in your life,” says J. Russell Ramsay, Ph.D., assistant professor of psychology at the University of Pennsylvania.
 “Changing thoughts and changing behavior work hand in hand.
 Widening your view of a situation makes it possible to expand the ways you can deal with it.”

 Since 1999, various research initiatives have studied the impact of CBT on the symptoms of ADHD in adults, in both individual and group formats, with a majority of the studies being published in the past 5-10 years.
 By and large, this research supports the assertion that CBT can help adults better address their ADHD-related challenges.
 For example, a 2016 neuroimaging study of adults with ADHD who completed a 12-session course of CBT showed improvements in ADHD symptom ratings and beneficial changes in the same brain regions that are typically monitored in studies of medication treatment.